ShawnLJW/harry-GPTter/README.md

-# harry-GPoTter
+# harry-GPTter

 ![AI-generated Harry Potter Thumbnail](assets/thumbnail.jpg)

-harry-GPoTter is a transformer text generation model implemented in PyTorch.
+harry-GPTter is a transformer text generation model implemented in PyTorch.
 It has been trained on text from all 7 books from from all 7 books of the Harry Potter series.
 In only 10 minutes of training with the free tier of [Google Colaboratory](https://colab.research.google.com/), the model learnt to generate coherent and grammatically correct sentences.

-## Text Generation with harry-GPoTter
+## Text Generation with harry-GPTter

 > “Ah,” said Mrs. Weasley, hiscolored lips looking unpleasant.
 “He wasn’t talking about her, he has tried to think he was saying he had looked up.
 The bleers were flooding.”
 >